-A Salute to Firefighters and a Look at Link Fire Truck Suspensions
+A Look At Link Fire Truck Suspensions

 October is National Fire Prevention Month so we wanted to salute all the firefighters who regularly head toward danger and put others’ safety ahead of their own.
 Did you know firefighters respond to more than 30 million emergencies in America each year?
 While the exact nature of the calls range from fires to medical situations, response time is always at a premium.
 As you can image, the heavy loads and high speeds put a tremendous amount of stress on fire truck suspensions and components.